The gap between appearance and substance

 Resource concentration

-• complete lighting project with differentiated scenarios;
+• a complete lighting design, with differentiated scenes;

-• revision of undersized systems;
+• the revision of undersized systems;

-• constructive quality of finishes and details.
+• the constructive quality of finishes and details.

 Execution and integrity